Evolution Strategies at the Hyperscale: Introduction

-Despite this potential, there are practical obstacles to employing ES at scale.
-In deep learning architectures \citep{Goodfellow-et-al-2016}, the majority of trainable parameters form linear mappings represented by matrices \citep{Rosenblatt62,Hochreiter96,Bengio00a, Krizhevsky2012,Goodfellow14,kingma14,Vaswani2017}; na{\"i}vely adapting ES therefore requires generating full-rank matrix perturbations that replicate the entire parameter set for every population member.
+However, there are currently practical obstacles to employing ES at scale.
+In deep learning architectures \citep{Goodfellow-et-al-2016}, the majority of trainable parameters form linear mappings represented by matrices \citep{Rosenblatt62,Hochreiter96,Bengio00a, Krizhevsky2012,Goodfellow14,kingma14,Vaswani2017}.
+Na{\"i}vely adapting ES therefore requires generating full-rank matrix perturbations that replicate the entire parameter set for every population member.
 This inflates memory costs and forces frequent movement of large weight tensors.
-Evaluating these perturbations then requires a separate sequence of matrix multiplications per member, so the total compute and wall-clock time scale roughly with the population size and sequence length.
-In billion-parameter regimes, these two costs dominate, making it difficult to scale ES beyond small models or small populations \citep{qiu2025evolutionstrategiesscalellm, korotyshova2025essaevolutionarystrategiesscalable}.
+Evaluating these perturbations then requires a separate sequence of matrix multiplications per member, so the total compute and wall-clock time scale roughly with the population size and sequence length since batched matrix multiplication has a low arithmetic intensity, i.e., the ratio of arithmetic operations to memory traffic~\citep{arithmeticintensity}.
+In billion-parameter regimes, these two costs dominate, limiting ES to small models and small populations \citep{qiu2025evolutionstrategiesscalellm, korotyshova2025essaevolutionarystrategiesscalable}.

+To mitigate both memory and computational bottlenecks, we introduce Evolution Guided GeneRal Optimisation via Low-rank Learning (EGGROLL), an ES algorithm that allows for the efficient training of neural network architectures with billions of parameters.
+Analogous to LoRA’s low-rank adapters in gradient-based training \citep{hu2022lowrank}, EGGROLL generates \emph{low-rank} parameter-space perturbations for ES; instead of sampling a full-rank matrix \(E\in\mathbb{R}^{m\times n}\), we sample \(A\in\mathbb{R}^{m\times r}\) and \(B\in\mathbb{R}^{n\times r}\) with \(r\ll \min(m,n)\) and form \(E=\frac{1}{\sqrt{r}}AB^{\top}\).
+This reduces auxiliary perturbation matrix storage from \(mn\) to \((m+n)r\) per layer, and proportionally reduces tensor movement.